joyanedel/joyanedel/README.md

 I'm experienced in:
 * Backend and frontend.
-* Programming langs: Python and TypeScript, and working hard for include Rust in this list.
+* Programming langs: Python and TypeScript and Rust.
 * Databases: T-SQL and document-oriented.
 * Automation: Github actions and Terraform.
 * Best practices: Unit testing, clean code, microservices and more...